 In the post-credits, Hamza wakes up and opens a secret diary.
 He wipes off Rehman’s name, ending that chapter, but he has more names on the next page, including Atif Ahmed, Major Iqbal and Bade Sahab.

-Next, we see flashes of young Jaskirat and the hardships his family faced.
+Next, we see flashes of young Jaskirat in Punjab and the hardships his family faced.
 The montage then shows Hamza’s rise as a new leader in Karachi’s Lyari underworld, helped by Jameel.

 Dhurandhar 2: The Revenge Saga